thebadasscoder/InHome/README.md

 ![Desktop](https://user-images.githubusercontent.com/20372701/73106816-50e93c80-3eca-11ea-97e4-fc8dcc6da207.png)

-## Goal
+## My Approach For The Challenge

 To build out a web experience where it was not only clean but intuitive for the user.
-I found joy in designing out this app because it allowed me to create something where it would trigger inspiration for any user to use.
+I find joy in designing and creating new experiences where it can trigger a sense of inspiration for any type user to use.

-## Beyond MVP
+## Beyond Challenge MVP

 Beyond the MVP of this challenge, I thought it would have been cool to build the following features in the future: